Oduig/dive/README.markdown

 	* UDP, straightforward.
 	* Bluetooth.
 I implemented it so that the Android app acts as the client.
 Make sure you enter your devices' bluetooth IDs into the program.
 	* TCP.
 At the moment, it is *really* slow, so I recommend the other two.
 * Try or buy Tridef 3D.
-It works on both NVIDIA and ATI cards, and allows you to render modern off-the-shelf games in 3D side-by-side mode.
+It works on both NVIDIA and ATI cards, and allows you to render off-the-shelf games in 3D side-by-side mode.
+Your game needs at least:
+	* DirectX support so that Tridef can render 3D.
+	* Windowed (fullscreen or not) support so that Splashtop can stream it.
 * Buy an Xbox360 controller for PC, or use your own.
 Top tip for minimum entanglement: it should be wireless.

 What's on my todo list: